-PROCEDURAL HISTORY: On December 3, 2020, the Oregon Employment Department (the Department) served notice of an administrative decision concluding claimant quit working for the employer with good cause and was not disqualified from receiving benefits based on his work separation (decision #135103).
+PROCEDURAL HISTORY: On December 3, 2020, the Oregon Employment Department (the Department) served notice of an administrative decision concluding claimant quit working for the employer with good cause and was not disqualified from receiving unemployment insurance benefits based on his work separation (decision #135103).
 The employer filed a timely request for hearing.
-On January 28, 2021, ALJ Scott conducted a hearing, and on February 4, 2021 issued Order No. 21-UI-160333, concluding claimant quit work without good cause and was disqualified from receiving unemployment insurance benefits, effective August 30, 2020.
+On January 28, 2021, ALJ Scott conducted a hearing, and on February 4, 2021 issued Order No. 21-UI-160333, reversing decision #135103 and concluding claimant quit work without good cause and was disqualified from receiving benefits, effective August 30, 2020.
 On February 24, 2021, claimant filed an application for review with the Employment Appeals Board (EAB).